 - Restaurants and cafés

-During this time, our restaurants are closed.
+Please note that our restaurants are currently closed.

 The Gateway Restaurant is on the first floor of the John Hope Gateway and can be accessed by the lift, located to the rear of the main wooden spiral staircase in the atrium (see page 10).
 It takes you directly to the restaurant entrance point.